Stochastic noise can be helpful for variational quantum algorithms

-\newje{It is also interesting to note that the technical results obtained here provide further insights into an alternative interpretation of the setting discussed here.
-Instead of regarding the noise as stochastic noise that facilitates the optimization in the proven fashion established here, one may argue that the noise channels associated with the noise alter the variational landscapes in the first place \cite{PhysRevA.104.022403,PRXQuantum.2.040309}.
-For example, such quantum channels are known to be able to break parameter symmetries in over-parameterized variational algorithms.
-It is plausible to assume that these altered variational landscapes may be easier to optimize over.
-It is an interesting observation in its own right that the technical results obtained here also have implications to this alternative viewpoint, as the convergence guarantees are independent on the interpretation.}
+It is also interesting to note that the technical results obtained here provide further insights into an alternative interpretation of the setting discussed here.
+Instead of regarding the noise as stochastic noise that facilitates the optimisation in the proven fashion established here, one may argue that the noise channels associated with the noise alter the variational landscapes in the first place \cite{PhysRevA.104.022403,PRXQuantum.2.040309}.
+For example, such quantum channels are known to be able to break parameter symmetries in over-parameterised variational algorithms.
+It is plausible to assume that these altered variational landscapes may be easier to optimise over.
+It is an interesting observation in its own right that the technical results obtained here also have implications to this alternative viewpoint, as the convergence guarantees are independent on the interpretation.
 It is the hope that the present work puts the role of stochasticity in variational quantum computing into a new perspective, and contributes to a line of thought exploring the use of suitable noise and sampling for enhancing quantum computing schemes.